-On the Validity of the Regression Discontinuity Design for Estimating Electoral Effects: New Evidence from Over 40,000 Close Races
+On the Validity of the Regression Discontinuity Design for Estimating Electoral Effects: New Evidence from over 40,000 Close Races

-MIT Political Science Department Working Paper Series No 2013-26
+Formerly MIT Political Science Department Working Paper Series No 2013-26

-Keywords: regression discontinuity, electionworking papers series
+Keywords: regression discontinuity, election, causal inference

 JEL Classification: C14; C21